Summary of Coenzyme Q10

 A meta-analysis of trials investigating CoQ10 and blood pressure (assessing double blind trials of more than 3 weeks in length) was able to assess three trials noted a slight decrease in blood pressure in hypertensives (11mmHg and 7mmHg systolic and diastolic) but made note that the observed results were unreliable.
 Other trials published after this meta-analysis (Oct '09) are one study in persons with high blood pressure and metabolic syndrome given 100mg CoQ10 daily for 12 weeks (failed to influence 24 hour blood pressure, but trended to reduce diastolic overall and reduced daytime diastolic)

-CoQ10 has been implicated in being in a formulation known as 'Orthospiron' (alongside policosanol, red yeast extract, berberine, and folic acid) which has shown efficacy in reducing 24 hour ambulatory blood pressure in hypertensives.
+CoQ10 has been implicated in being in a formulation known as 'Orthospiron' (alongside policosanol, red yeast rice, berberine, and folic acid) which has shown efficacy in reducing 24 hour ambulatory blood pressure in hypertensives.

 A 12% increase in HDL-C has been noted in persons who suffered myocardial infarction given 120mg CoQ10 for a year relative to control (B-vitamin complex)